Udinanon/CV-Project-Prototypes/Notes.md

 needs approach for segmentation beyond detection

 #### TODO:
  - [ ] get a clear pseudocode/logical steps of algorithm
+   - [ ] search it online
  - [ ] define basic hand images set
  - [ ] do basic implementation in python